kensiprell/grails-atmosphere-meteor-sample/README.md

 grails -Dgeb.env=chrome test-app functional:
 ```
 Use the command below to run the tests in Firefox.
-However, I could not get Selenium to send an ENTER key in Firefox 21, so the chat test could fail.
+However, I could not get Selenium to send an ENTER key in Firefox, so the chat test could fail.

 ```
 git clone git://github.com/kensiprell/grails-atmosphere-meteor-sample.git